Modelur/docs/docs/troubleshooting.md

 In case you are trying to use Modelur behind a proxy server, it might sometimes fail to validate its license online.
 In order to prevent such errors, you need to give Modelur some details about the proxy server.
 To do so, please do the following:

-1. In SketchUp, go to menu Extensions > Modelur > Set Proxy Server.
-This will open a window in which you need to input your proxy IP address (eg. 100.200.200.100 or proxy.modelur.com) and Port number (eg. 8080).
+1. In SketchUp, go to menu _Extensions --> Modelur --> Set Proxy Server_.
+This will open a window in which you need to input your proxy IP address (eg. `100.200.200.100` or `proxy.modelur.com`) and Port number (eg. `8080`).
-2. Once you enter the correct IP address and Port number, click the OK button.
+2. After you enter the correct IP address and Port number, click the OK button.
-3. Modelur will then check if it can reach its license server.
+3. Modelur will then check if it can reach its license server via specified Proxy.
 If yes, it will store Proxy information and you can start using Modelur.
 If not, please make sure you have entered correct address or [contact us](mailto:support@modelur.com?subject=Modelur proxy problem) if the problem persists.

-If needed, you can clear up proxy configuration by simply clicking on Extensions > Modelur > Remove Proxy Server.
+If needed, you can clear up proxy configuration by simply clicking on _Extensions --> Modelur --> Remove Proxy Server_.

 Known Limitations